aws-deadline/deadline-cloud-for-after-effects/README.md

 ### System Install

 1. Launch After Effects as Admin.
-2. Add a composition to your render queue and set up your render settings, output module, and output path.
+2. Open submitter by clicking **Window > DeadlineCloudSubmitter.jsx**.
-3. Open submitter by clicking **Window > DeadlineCloudSubmitter.jsx**.
+3. Add a composition to your render queue and set up your render settings, output module, and output path.
 4. Select your composition you want to render click `Submit` to submit a render job.
 Here are some settings you can set:
-   1. (Optional) For image sequences output types you can specify the number of frames per task so that the job created by the After Effects submitter will create the tasks based on the number and then Deadline Cloud will assign the tasks to available workers to delegate the load.
+   1. (Optional) For image sequences output types you can specify the number of frames per task so that the job created by the After Effects submitter will create the tasks based on the chunk size of the frames and then Deadline Cloud will assign the tasks to available workers to delegate the load.
    2. You can also specify multi-frame rendering with your job submission.
 If you do, you can also specify the max percentage of CPU usage you wish to allocate towards rendering in case you would like to limit it to allow other background applications or processes to run smoothly.
 For more information about multi-frame rendering, visit Adobe's website [here](https://helpx.adobe.com/after-effects/using/multi-frame-rendering.html).
    3. You need to set up timeout days, hours and minutes to avoid the task gets stuck forever.
 The default timeout is 2 days.
 5. If you see a warning popup window with "You are about to run the script contained in file", you can suppress the warning by following the instruction in the popup or the instructions above to disable warnings when submitting jobs.